Sophia Lyon Fahs: Career

 Fahs was more than just a Sunday school teacher at Riverside Church.
 For three years, she served as principal of the Union School of Religion upon receiving her Bachelor of Divinity degree.
 She held this position from 1926 to 1929, when the building closed.
-From 1927-1944, she also served as one of the first female faculty members at Union Theological Seminary as instructor in Religious Education.
+From 1927 to 1944, she also served as one of the first female faculty members at Union Theological Seminary as instructor in Religious Education.

 After Fahs left Union in 1944, she became editor of Parents Magazine.
 In 1945 she joined a Unitarian congregation, and in 1959 she became the first female professor to be ordained as a Unitarian minister.
 She was ordained by the Cedar Lane Unitarian Church of Bethesda, Maryland (Unitarians and Universalists consolidated in 1961 to form the Unitarian Universalist Association).
 Beginning in 1937 and continuing until her retirement in 1964, Fahs worked for the American Unitarian Association as an editor of children's materials for a new religious curriculum called "The New Beacon Series."
 One of her best-known quotes is "Each night a child is born is a holy night."

 Fahs authored or co-authored more than 40 books and even more articles.
 She retired at the age of eighty-eight and died at the age of 101, leaving behind a legacy of religious and educational progressivism.

 When the Rev. Dr. Randolph Becker started a Unitarian-Universalist children's sleep away camp (for children up to grade 12), he adopted Sophia Fahs's name for the camp since her religious education was always centered on immediate experience.
 The Sophia Fahs RE Camp has run each August on Shelter Island, NY, since 1981.

 The Liberal Religious Educators Association, the professional organization of Unitarian Universalist Association religious educators, sponsors the annual Sophia Lyon Fahs lecture at the UUA's annual General Assembly.